gssmpw/CS4090_Project/README.md

 **Cross-Group Collaborators** are similar to Regular Users, the sole difference being that they are associated with more than one event group.

-**Faculty Advisors** provide oversight and guidance to event groups.

 ## Prerequisites

 Before running this project, ensure you have the following installed on your computer: